FreakingGoodSoftware/TheDevootProject/README.md

 * Continuous integration over static deployment
 * Mature technology over legacy maintenance
 * Customer collaboration over contract negotiation (from Agile)
+* Fair payment and estimates over cheap and burned labor

 # Core Principles

-Basically the same principles of Agile for now:
+Basically the same principles of Agile for now since Agile is the core of all this:

 * Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 * Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.